HumanCellAtlas/dcp-community/rfcs/text/0000-bundle-definition.md

 ## Summary

 There are currently no documented definitions for what a "bundle" is in the HCA DCP, including no definitions of what they are, what they contain, or who they support.
 Lack of clarity causes confusion for data consumers about how the data and metadata in the DCP are structured and organized.
-Here we propose to formalize bundle types, definitions, target users and consumers, and specific use cases in order to support the needs of data consumers.
+Here we propose to formalize a bundle definition, bundle type definitions, target users and consumers, and specific use cases in order to support the needs of data consumers.

-Specifically, the following charters will be supported:
+Specifically, the following charters will be supported by this RFC:
 - the Data Store (DSS) [charter](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/DataStore/charter.md#core-capabilities) ("The Data Store owns the bundle use cases and bundle type definitions, while the precise specifications will be negotiated between the Metadata and other teams.");
 - the Ingestion Service [charter](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/IngestionService/charter.md#dependencies) ("The Ingestion Service has a dependency on the Data Store team to provide new bundle requirements, and the Metadata Schema team to provide the definition of bundle specifications, in order to support the generation of bundles from submitted data and metadata."); and
 - the Metadata Schema [charter](https://github.com/HumanCellAtlas/dcp-community/blob/master/charters/MetadataSchema/charter.md#objectives) ("Working with the Data Store to receive new bundle structure requirements and defining a new specification to be implemented by the Ingestion Service team.").